 Rene Baca, Lead Instructor of FISI

-Beginning this year, the Full Immersion Spanish Institute summer classes will be offered on a bi-annual schedule, beginning June, 2021 (CANCELLED THIS YEAR due to COVID-19).
+Beginning next year, the Full Immersion Spanish Institute summer classes will be offered on a bi-annual schedule, beginning June, 2022 (CANCELLED AGAIN THIS YEAR due to COVID-19).
 Class size will be limited to 25 students, so early registration will more important than ever.

 Practice using the language in a supportive, friendly environment.